emacs-ng/emacs-ng/README.md

 ## Intro

-emacs-ng is based off of the `master` branch of emacs, and regularly merges in the latest changes. (this branch includes the native compilation feature from Andrea Corallo).
+emacs-ng is based off of the `master` branch of emacs, and regularly merges in the latest changes(this branch includes the native compilation feature from Andrea Corallo).

-The last merged commit is `a2842a1172` (Fri May 7 2021).
+The last merged commit is `6af9f1f3ef` (Jun 18 2021).

 ## Motivation